Part time (22.5 hours) Youth Support Worker

 Hightown provides supported housing to people with a wide range of needs across Hertfordshire, Buckinghamshire and Berkshire.
 Our Hemel Hempstead Young Peoples Housing service provides supported housing to a variety of young people who have had very different experiences.
 This includes those who are homeless, those leaving care, those who are estranged from family and also young people who have difficulties sustaining education, training or employment.
 We also support young mothers.
 We enable people to be more independent through support and housing that suits their needs and is accessible.

 **Who we are looking for**

 The youth homelessness crisis is seeing new challenges.
 COVID19 has exacerbated some of the disadvantages faced by young people and young mothers, with family tensions, loss of jobs & income and mental-ill health being key drivers for homelessness.

-Enthusiastic and caring individuals to join our young peoples housing service in Hemel Hempstead which provides supported accommodation and floating support for young people aged 16-24.
+We are looking for enthusiastic and caring individuals to join our young peoples housing service in Hemel Hempstead which provides supported accommodation and floating support for young people aged 16-24, including mothers and baby.
 This is an exciting opportunity to join an enthusiastic team who are determined to help young people reach their potential and move towards independent lives.

 We are keen to recruit individuals who care about supporting vulnerable young people to achieve their aspirations and goals, as well as understanding, promoting and embracing our values:

 - Putting our residents and service users first

 - Treating people with respect, promoting independence and choice